Port workers from Maine to Texas are set to strike Tuesday. Expect shortages and higher prices - KVIA

 USMX has offered upwards of 40% in wage increases over the six-year contract, a person with knowledge of negotiations said.
 The ILA is reportedly asking for raises of $5 an hour, per year, which would be an immediate 12.8% pay hike on the current top pay of $39 an hour.
 Repeating that $5 an hour increase each year would result in raises totaling 77% during the life of the contract.

-The union did not comment on the $5 an hour demand, but it says that $5 an hour of increases works out to an average annual pay increase of just under 10%, which they say is reasonable given the level of profits in the shipping industry.
+The union says it has continued to talk with the USMX, just not in face-to-face negotiations.
+It said management knows what it is demanding in order to get a deal done, and that any strike will be management’s fault, not the union.
+It did not comment on the $5 an hour demand, but it says that $5 an hour of increases works out to an average annual pay increase of just under 10%, which they say is reasonable given the level of profits in the shipping industry.

 “My ILA members are not going to accept these insulting offers that are a joke considering the work my ILA longshore workers perform, and the billion dollar profits the companies make off the backs of their labor,” said Harold Daggett, the ILA’s international president and chief negotiator, in a statement.